What makes us the City With Soul?

 Want to experience America’s Civil Rights story?
 Take a journey to Jackson.

-At the Mississippi Civil Rights Museum, you can discover and explore the inspiring stories of Medgar Evers, Fannie Lou Hamer, Vernon Dahmer, and many others who bravely led the fight for equality.
-If luck is on your side, you may find yourself on a guided tour of the museum led by one of the original Freedom Riders.
+At the Mississippi Civil Rights Museum, discover and explore the inspiring stories of Medgar Evers, Fannie Lou Hamer, Vernon Dahmer, and many others who bravely led the fight for equality.
+If luck is on your side, you may find yourself on a guided museum tour led by one of the original Freedom Riders.

 Jackson is also home to the Smith Robertson Museum and Cultural Center, the first schoolhouse in Jackson for African American children, where famed author Richard Wright once attended.

-Jackson State University’s campus was the site of pivotal protests and numerous civil rights organizations during the peak of the Civil Rights Movement.
+Jackson State University's campus was the site of pivotal protests and numerous civil rights organizations during the peak of the Civil Rights Movement.
 Most recognized is the Council of Federated Organizations (COFO), established in the early 1960s.
-Making voter registration and organization a top priority for the Mississippi movement, COFO was instrumental in organizing the 1963 Freedom Vote, the Mississippi Freedom Democratic Party, and the 1964 Mississippi Summer Project.
+COFO was instrumental in organizing the 1963 Freedom Vote, the Mississippi Freedom Democratic Party, and the 1964 Mississippi Summer Project.

 Jackson's got the blues.
 But why stop there?

-With Jackson halfway between Memphis and New Orleans, headline acts regularly make the stop for a quick mid-week gig in the city.
-And significant annual events like Jackson Indie Music Week, Cathead Jam, Bright Lights Belhaven Nights, Farish Street Heritage Festival – and great venues in Midtown, Fondren, Downtown, or Belhaven – keep the music going.
+With Jackson halfway between Memphis and New Orleans, headline acts regularly stop for a quick mid-week gig in the city, the "Birthplace of Southern Soul."
+Significant annual events like Jackson Indie Music Week, Cathead Jam and Farish Street Heritage Festival – and great venues in Midtown, Fondren, Downtown and Belhaven – keep the music going.

 Jackson has a long literary tradition.
 And the story is still being written.